surbhikapoor19/Surbhi_Portfolio/README.md

 Hi:) I am a Data Scientist currently pursuing my Masters in Data Science.
 I have worked in the industry for 6+ years - multitasking but mostly building out ML pipelines from ideation to deployment.
 I have worked with various libraries and suplement database related work with SQL.

 My work involes:
-  - Fine tuning transformer,
+  - Fine tuning transformer
-  - Setting up AI workflows using various state of the art APIs across various proiders,
+  - Setting up AI workflows using various state of the art APIs across various proiders
   - Building and tuning statistical and other machine learning models and their pipelines
   - Carrying out data analysis, reporting and inferences on variety of datasets
   - Building out visualizations, business intelligence dashboards and model performance dashboards